Fortunengili/Fashion-app/README.md

 # Capstone Project Report:
-StyleHaven Fashion CatalogueProject TitlePrompt-Powered Kickstart:
+# StyleHaven Fashion Catalogue
+# Project Title: Prompt-Powered Kickstart: Building "StyleHaven" E-Commerce with Ruby on Rails and TailwindCSSProject
+# Data Details
-Building "StyleHaven" E-Commerce with Ruby on Rails and TailwindCSSProject Data DetailsTechnology ChosenRuby on Rails 7.x (Backend) & TailwindCSS (Frontend) Project GoalCreate a fully functional, interactive fashion catalogue with cart, search, and filtering, using AI prompts for rapid development.
+# Technology Chosen: Ruby on Rails 7.x (Backend) & TailwindCSS (Frontend)
+# Project Goal: Create a fully functional, interactive fashion catalogue with cart, search, and filtering, using AI prompts for rapid development.
-Submission DateNovember 2025
+# Submission Date: November 2025
-Author: Fortune Ngili
+# Author: Fortune Ngili
-# Table of ContentsI.
+# Table of Contents.
-🎯 Overview & ObjectivesII.
+🎯 Overview & Objectives.
-✨ Features and FunctionalityIII.
+✨ Features and Functionality.
-💻 System Requirements & InstallationIV.
+💻 System Requirements & Installation.
-🤖 AI Prompt JournalV.
+🤖 AI Prompt Journa.
-🚨 Common Issues & SolutionsVI.
+🚨 Common Issues & Solutions.
-🔗 Code Snippets and ReferencesI.
+🔗 References.
 # Overview & ObjectivesProject Objective:
 The primary objective was to leverage Generative AI (GenAI) prompts to quickly learn and implement a full-stack application using a new technology (Ruby on Rails).
 The resulting application, "StyleHaven," is an e-commerce catalogue demonstrating core shopping functionalities.
 # Why This Tech Stack?